jundalisay/superb/content/en/material/age-universe.md

 ## Materialists Enshrine Matter, Superphysics Enshrines the Aether

 The matter-based mindset was enshrined by Newton, creating the Laws of Motion from it, leading to modern science.
-This overturned and replaced the aether-based philosophical mindset promoted by Descartes.
+This overturned and replaced the then-established aether-based philosophical mindset from Descartes, who promoted the theory of aethereal vortices.

 {{< q a="newton" >}}